DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/travis.md

 * [Step 3 - Add the `test` script to package.json](#step-3---add-the-test-script-to-packagejson)
 * [Step 4 - Trigger a Travis CI build](#step-4---trigger-a-travis-ci-build)

-> TestCafe provides an [example](https://github.com/DevExpress/testcafe/tree/master/examples/running-tests-in-firefox-and-chrome-using-travis-ci/) that can show you how to run tests in Chrome and Firefox with Travis CI.
+> TestCafe provides an [example](https://github.com/DevExpress/testcafe/tree/master/examples/running-tests-in-firefox-and-chrome-using-travis-ci/) that shows how to run tests in Chrome and Firefox with Travis CI.

 ## Step 1 - Install TestCafe and create tests